 Cons of Consolidating With an Unsecured Loan

-An unsecured debt consolidation loan may be hard to get if you don't have amazing credit worthiness.
+An unsecured debt consolidation loan may be hard to get if you have exceptional credit worthiness.
 Most people who actually need debt consolidation loans typically do not qualify for them (which is really unfortunate and says a lot about the current state of the US credit & banking system).
 Interest rates from these types of loans are also generally much higher than collateralized loans.
 More often than not, the resulting monthly payment is not low enough to make a significant difference in your financial situation.

 Using balance transfer options, no-interest or low-interest credit card offers can also be a very slippery slope.
 In essence, you are robbing Peter to pay Paul and just delaying the inevitable.
 Additionally, in most cases there is a transfer fee in the fine print which negates most of the savings.
 There can also be other rules that greatly diminish the benefits.
 For example, if you use the card for anything else, the other charges may generate interest while payments are applied first to the no-interest balance.
 Also, the no-interest period is generally limited and sometimes under a time constraint.
 So if you can't pay the debt off during the promotional time period, you may actually end up paying severely high interest rates once the special offer period expires.